Alaska Department of Fish and Game

 Purse Seine Fishery

-The SE Alaska purse seine fishery began the 2014 season in traditional areas on Sunday, June 15 and is now in its fifth week.
-During statistical week 29, fishing occurred on July 13 and there is a mid-week seine opening on July 17.
+The SE Alaska purse seine fishery began the 2014 season in traditional areas on Sunday, June 15 and is now in its ninth week.
+During statistical week 33, fishing occurred on August 12–13 and there is another period scheduled to begin on August 16.

 The department has forecast a pink salmon harvest of 22 million fish for the season, below the recent 10-year average harvest of 34.5 million fish.
+The current inseason projection indicates a harvest of around 30 million pink salmon.
 Based primarily on combined hatchery chum salmon forecasts, total returns of 9.9 million fish are expected.
+Current cumulative purse seine harvest estimates compiled Thursday, August 14 are around 23.0 million pink and 2.4 million chum salmon.

 Drift Gillnet Fishery